 Some additional letters are optionally used to represent foreign sounds in words borrowed from other languages.
 These letters have three dots instead of one.
-Most people don’t bother with them, so you’ll just need to know when a ب is actually pronounced p.
-The most common usage of these foreign letters that I’ve seen in Egypt is garāž جراچ (garage).
+Most people don’t bother with them, so you’ll just need to know when, for example, a ب is actually pronounced p.
+One of the most common uses of these foreign letters seen on the streets in Egypt is garāž جراچ (garage).
 Of course, you can also see it spelled جراج.
 Companies often use foreign letters in their brand names to encourage a pronunciation truer to the original.

 ڤ (or ف) v ڤودافون Vodafone

 پ (or ب) p سڤن أپ Seven-Up

 چ (or ج) ž ([ʒ] as in English vision) إل چي LG